openstack/openstack-manuals/doc/common/glossary.rst

       Interface within Networking that enables organizations to create custom plug-ins for advanced features, such as QoS, ACLs, or IDS.

+   Newton

+      The code name for the fourteenth release of OpenStack.
+The design summit took place in Austin, Texas, US.
+The release is named after "Newton House" which is located at 1013 E. Ninth St., Austin, TX. which is listed on the National Register of Historic Places.

    Nexenta volume driver